Profx5/cse15l-lab-reports/lab3.md

 biomed/1468-6708-3-1.txt
 ```
 What this command does is it starts the output at the first occurrence of a specific pattern.
 In the first code block, it's using `less` on the file `find-biomed.txt` which is based on the directory `biomed` that holds txt files.
 The pattern that it's trying to find is the String `"3-19"` which matches one of the txt files and so the file that matches with the pattern first is the first line that's shown in the output.
-The second code block is using `less` on a `txt` file in the biomed directory called `1468-6708-3-1.txt` and it's checking for the pattern `paper` which matches with one of the words in the txt file.
+The second code block is using `less` on a `txt` file in the biomed directory called `1468-6708-3-1.txt` and it's checking for the pattern `"paper"` to match with one of the words in the txt file so the output can start at the line where that word is found.
 This command is useful because it helps search for a specific pattern that you want to see from the start using the terminal prompt rather than searching for it after you start browsing.

 Using the command `less -M`
 ```